-For now, Long is enjoying her career at Fox and taking advantage of the opportunity to establish connections with others working in the industry.
+For now, Long is enjoying her career and taking advantage of the opportunity to establish connections with others working in the industry.

 “I used to have really concrete plans for the future, but if my first years in the industry have shown me anything, it’s that the industry doesn’t care about your plans,” she said.
 “Shows get cancelled, unions go on strike, budgets get cut—all of these things are out of the individual’s control.

-“I’ll be in Los Angeles as long as there’s work to be found, and the relationships I’m forming here at Fox will keep me in the loop of animators for projects to come.
-I figure the best thing I can do is always deliver the best work I can give, be fun to work with, and take things as they come.”
+“I’ll be in Los Angeles as long as there’s work to be found, and the relationships I’m forming here will keep me in the loop of animators for projects to come.
+I figure the best thing I can do is always deliver the best work I can give, be fun to work with and take things as they come.”

 - Graduation Year: 2005